Complex-systems-and-devops-gruppe-8/.github/report/frontend-development.md

 #### Vite Build Tool Implementation

 for building the application this project uses Vite.
 This is a popular build tool with some advantages mainly aimed at ease of use for the developers.
 The advantages include a really fast development server providing instant updates when changes are made to the code.
-It supports TypeScript out of the box, which minimized the amount of work developers have to focus on configuring build pipelines.
+It supports TypeScript out of the box, which minimizes the amount of work developers have to focus on configuring build pipelines.

 #### State Management